Soham-coder/verification-blog/src/posts/blog/watchdog.md

 ---
-title: "Implementing a Watchdog timer to catch hang in RTL in case of AXI transactions"
+title: "Implementing a watchdog timer to catch hang in RTL in case of AXI transactions"
 category: "Verification"
 date: "2021-04-11 12:00:00 +09:00"
 desc: "Watchdog Implementation"